sourcegraph/sourcegraph-public-snapshot/doc/dev/getting-started/quickstart_1_install_dependencies.md

     instead, to ensure you get a Node version compatible with the current state of the sourcegraph repository.

-8.  (optional) Configure PostgreSQL and Redis to start automatically
+8.  (optional) Configure PostgreSQL and Redis to start automatically if you chose to install it manually via 4a above.

     If you have installed PostgreSQL and Redis directly on your system, start them with the following commands: